NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/README.md

 - ✅ **Intelligent Mode Switching**: Automatically detects whether to evaluate text or plots
 - ✅ **Visual Understanding**: Can assess if generated plots show correct data patterns, axis labels, trends
 - ✅ **Simple Scoring**: Supports only three scores from 0.0 (fully incorrect), 0.5 (partially correct) to 1.0 (fully correct)
-- ✅ **Domain-Specific**: Tailored prompts for predictive maintenance visualization patterns
+- ✅ **Domain-Specific**: Tailored prompts for Asset Lifecycle Management and maintenance visualization patterns

 We have created a smaller version of this dataset in `eval_data/eval_set_test.json` to help with quick checks before running the larger evaluation workflow.